 Huab Lodge in Damaraland Namibia has become a Mecca for bird watchers and photographers.
 When you sit back in your favourite armchair and start day-dreaming of a relaxing, tranquil place where you could get away from the stresses of your life, you invariably imagine a sparkling, sunny day with bird song and the sound of running water, rustling grass and wind in the trees … birds are the choir of the wilderness announcing every dawn and singing till evening, filling the world with music, life, colour, magic and the freedom of flight ... filling our imagination.
 Huab Lodge is ideally situated in granite hills on the banks of the ephemeral Huab River in habitats where several endemic or near endemic Namibian bird species occur, which makes them easy to see.

 Amongst its 210 bird species, the area boasts 9 of the endemic desert bird species including Hartlaub spurfowl, Rüppel’s parrot, southern violet wood-hoopoe, Monteiro’s hornbill, Carp’s tit, Barecheeked babbler, Damara rockrunner and White-tailed shrike, and many mammals and reptiles that are of particular interest in the semi-desert environment at Huab Lodge.

-Late September the Madagascar bee-eater arrives to breed in Namibia and delight us with his call and brilliance, staying until mid April.
+Late September the Olive bee-eater arrives to breed in Namibia and delight us with his call and brilliance, staying until mid April.
 The violet-backed starling, the rosy-faced love bird and the boisterous bare-cheeked babbler can be seen from camp.
 There is a hide just below the main house for bird watching and photography.